metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

   - Remember that you cannot choose a `t2.*` instance type if you did not check the box to run in a VPC.
 - `EC2 key pair` (`Security` block) is only needed if you want to SSH into your instance directly.
 We recommend leaving this out.
 - Enter an `Email address` (`Notifications` block) to get notifications about your deployments and changes to your application.
 This is a very simple way to keep tabs on your Metabase environment, so we recommend putting a valid email in here.
-- The `Application health check URL` is how Elastic Beanstalk knows when the application is ready to run.
-You must set this to `/api/health`.
 - The remainder of the options can all be safely left to their default values.

 ### Permissions